Oh hi there! I probably should introduce myself (I assume that’s why you’re here…)

 I had a lot of time on my hands to experiment.
 That’s because way back when I was 13 years old I developed Chronic Fatigue Syndrome (aka ME).
 I was pretty darn crook for a long time.
 Which, for a formerly very active, very academic teenager pretty much sucked.
 My brain felt like mush, and my body struggled to recover from the smallest exertion.
 I had to stop going to school, and while I’m a lot better now, I still need a ton of sleep and I’m still pretty lacking in the energy department.

 Because I wasn’t able to work, I was also rather lacking in the money department, so a few years after I got sick, when my health was beginning to improve enough for me to spend some time in the kitchen, I started making birthday cakes for my family instead of buying them presents.
-Then one year my best friend asked if I could make her daughter’s 4th birthday cake (if you hear me mention my niece on the blog, that’s the little poppet I’m taking about).
+Then one year my best friend asked if I could make her daughter’s 4th birthday cake (if you hear me mention my niece on the blog, that’s the little poppet I’m talking about).
 I made her a Cinderella carriage from a Wilton yearbook, and it was pretty awesome.
 I mean, for then.
 Now I’d not be caught dead piping all those godforsaken buttercream stars all over a cake.
 Man did my hand cramp up that day!
 But that cake is what started it all.
 The whole cake decorating obsession just grew and grew, as did my skills, and as did the requests from people to tell them how I made them.

 Which leads us right back here to this blog.
 I started it so I could share decorating tutorials, and also to share my gluten free recipes.
 So not only do I get to play with food, I get to talk to other people who like to play with food.
 Who needs a real job?